bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 Observe the following requirements for the data sources belonging to these sub-renderers:

-- The ``ColumnDataSource`` of the node sub-renderer must have an ``"index"`` column with the unique indices of the nodes.
+* The ``ColumnDataSource`` of the node sub-renderer must have an ``"index"`` column with the unique indices of the nodes.
-- The ``ColumnDataSource`` of the edge sub-renderer must have a ``"start"`` and ``"end"`` column.
+* The ``ColumnDataSource`` of the edge sub-renderer must have a ``"start"`` and ``"end"`` column.
 These columns contain the node indices for the start and end of the edges.

 You can add extra meta-data to these sources to enable vectorized glyph styling or make data available for callbacks or hover tooltips.

-The following code snippet

-- replaces a node glyph with an Ellipse,
-- assigns scalar values to the ``height`` and ``width`` attributes of the Ellipse,
-- assigns a vector field to the ``fill_color`` attribute of the Ellipse,
-- and adds the assigned values to the node data source.
+Follow the steps bellow to create a simple graph plot with ellipses for nodes:

+* Import dependencies.

 .. code-block:: python